Identification Canada FAQs | Police Clearance, Fingerprinting & Pardons

 What is a U.S. Entry Waiver?

-An I-192 waiver that allows otherwise inadmissible Canadian residents to legally enter the United States.
+A U.S. Entry Waiver (Form I-192) allows otherwise inadmissible Canadian residents to legally enter the United States with approval from U.S. Customs and Border Protection.

 Does a Canadian Record Suspension remove the need for a waiver?

 Not necessarily.
-The U.S. makes its own admissibility decisions, independent of Canadian pardons/suspensions.
+U.S. authorities make independent admissibility decisions, regardless of Canadian pardons or record suspensions.

-Note: Always follow the specific instructions of the requesting authority for document type and format.
+Always follow the instructions of the requesting authority regarding document type and format.